brimdata/zed/zng/docs/zng-over-json.md

 # ZNG over JSON

 The ZNG data format has richly typed records and a deterministic column order.
-Thus, encoding ZNG directly onto JSON objects would not work without loss of information.
+Thus, encoding ZNG directly into JSON objects would not work without loss of information.

-For example, consider this ZNG (in ZNG text format):
+For example, consider this ZNG (in TZNG format):
 ```
 #0:record[ts:time,a:string,b:record[x:int64,y:ip]]
 0:[1521911721.926018012;hello, world;[4611686018427387904;127.0.0.1;]]